mizztgc/infinitas-for-linux/README.md

 An unofficial method of playing beatmania IIDX INFINITAS on Linux, written in Bash

 ## NOTICE FOR FLATPAK USERS:
-Due to Flatpak's "sandboxed" nature, the installer will have a lot of issues if you install the game to a custom prefix.
+Due to Flatpak's "sandboxed" nature, you will have many issues pertaining to installing the game, as well as song data (keysounds, videos, overlays, etc).
 It is **HIGHLY RECOMMENDED** to use a native build of Wine to play beatmania IIDX INFINITAS.
+That being said, if you're on a stable distro like Debian and/or only have access to versions of Wine older than 9.0, _you may need to upgrade your distro_.

 ## DISCLAIMER: